 - 1. Teams must abide by all applicable social distancing protocols. - 2.
 Video must be conducted in English or include subtitles in English. - 3.
+Video must be no more than eight (8) minutes in length. - 4.
 Videos must be hosted by team: